Izenda7Series/docs/known_issues.rst

    * - Defect
      - 16252
      - Lookup values set in the data model are not available in the dashboard filters
-   * - Defect
-     - 16251
-     - Lookup key is passing as empty value to stored proc input params when set in the data model